ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Inner Sanctum Rooms.md

 Letter from Herbert.

 "
-Despite my prejudice against Mother Nature, I own that I have deeploy loved my time here at Verr "
+Despite my prejudice against Mother Nature, I own that I have deeploy loved my time here at Verra.
+The memories of the youthful trip I took here with my brother have been relentless, and as I have gotten older, I find less and less occasion to recollect on such trivial pleasures.
+One thing I do remember vividly which has not lost a single
+"